scipy-conference/scipy_proceedings/papers/mark_fenner/01_fenner.rst

 Background noise is the portion of the intensity signal that does not represent true biological phenomena.
-Confocal microscopy inherently reduces background noise from autofluorescence of cellular material, light refractive scatter, and detection artifacts [Cro05].
+Confocal microscopy inherently reduces background noise from auto-fluorescence of cellular material, light refractive scatter, and detection artifacts [Cro05].
 It is further reduced by choosing appropriate (1) microscope hardware, (2) fluorescent labels, and (3) computer software settings [Bol06][Cro05].